mv1388/aitoolbox/README.md

 AMP initialization parameters, these should be provided as a dict parameter `use_amp={'opt_level': 'O1'}` to the TrainLoop.
 All AMP initializations and training related steps are then handled automatically by the TrainLoop.

-You can read more about different AMP optimization levels in [Nvidia apex documentation](https://nvidia.github.io/apex/amp.html#opt-levels-and-properties).
+You can read more about different AMP optimization levels in the [Nvidia apex documentation](https://nvidia.github.io/apex/amp.html#opt-levels-and-properties).

 ### Single-GPU mixed precision training